^

 Forecast

-The outcome in patients with impaired consciousness, especially those in a state of coma, depends on so many factors.
-The accuracy of the prognosis is due primarily to the etiology of the lesion and the degree of depression of consciousness, so it is advisable to discuss the prognosis and outcome of the disease only in connection with the specific condition of the patient.
-In general, besides the cause of coma development, the age of the patient, the speed and volume of medical care are of great importance.
+The outcome of patients with impaired consciousness, especially those in a coma, depends on many factors.
+The accuracy of the prognosis is determined primarily by the etiology of the lesion and the degree of depression of consciousness, so it is advisable to discuss the prognosis and outcome of the disease only in connection with the specific condition of the patient.
+In general, in addition to the cause of the coma, the patient's age, speed and volume of medical care are of great importance.

-A patient with a violation of consciousness, especially in a coma, requires quick decisions, since with a timely diagnosis and adequate therapy, coma can be reversible, and delay in some cases can be fatal.
+A patient with impaired consciousness, especially in a coma, requires quick decisions, since with timely diagnosis and adequate therapy, coma can be reversible, while delay in some cases can be fatal.